vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/097/28_ashvo_no.md

 title = "28"

 +++
 The opening of the vs., áśvo ná kradaḥ, is very close to 18c átyo ná kradaḥ.
 The first hemistich contains three animals, incl. the fairly rare lion.
-Ge, fld.
+Geldner, fld.

-by Re, identifies the bulls as the priests.
+by Renou, identifies the bulls as the priests.